TheWidlarzGroup/react-native-video/README.md

 #### All platforms now auto-play
 Previously, on Android ExoPlayer if the paused prop was not set, the media would not automatically start playing.
 The only way it would work was if you set `paused={false}`.
 This has been changed to automatically play if paused is not set so that the behavior is consistent across platforms.

-#### All platforms now pause when returning from the background
+#### All platforms now keep their paused state when returning from the background
-Previously, on Android MediaPlayer & Android ExoPlayer if the media was playing and you put the app in the background, it would pause.
-Then if you returned to the app, it would unpause and start playing again.
-On iOS, returning to the app keeps the media paused.
-This has been changed so that all platforms stay paused when returning to the app for consistency.
+Previously, on Android MediaPlayer if you setup an AppState event when the app went into the background and set a paused prop so that when you returned to the app the video would be paused it would be ignored.

 Note, Windows does not have a concept of an app going into the background, so this doesn't apply there.

 #### Use Android SDK 27 by default
 Version 3.0 updates the Android build tools and SDK to version 27.
 React Native is in the process of [switchting over](https://github.com/facebook/react-native/issues/18095#issuecomment-395596130) to SDK 27 in preparation for Google's requirement that new Android apps [use SDK 26](https://android-developers.googleblog.com/2017/12/improving-app-security-and-performance.html) by August 2018.

-You will either need to install the version 27 SDK and version 27.0.3 buildtools or modify your build.gradle file to configure react-native-video to use the same build settings as the rest of your app.
+You will either need to install the version 27 SDK and version 27.0.3 buildtools or modify your build.gradle file to configure react-native-video to use the same build settings as the rest of your app as described below.

 ##### Using app build settings
 You will need to create a `project.ext` section in the top-level build.gradle file (not app/build.gradle).
 Fill in the values from the example below using the values found in your app/build.gradle file.